 There’s something extra special about the small coastal town of Exmouth.
-As the gateway to the awe-inspiring Ningaloo reef, there is no shortage remarkable things to do in Exmouth.
-This Exmouth travel guide explores the 25 ideas for the best things to do in Exmouth WA.
+As the gateway to the awe-inspiring Ningaloo Reef, there is no shortage of remarkable things to do in Exmouth.
+In this guide, I’ll share a whopping 27 ideas for the best things to do in Exmouth, so you won’t run out of inspiration for your visit!

 I recommend grouping these Exmouth attractions and planning your days to reduce driving time from Exmouth town.